About to pop and not sure what to pack in your hospital bag? Our free downloadable hospital bag checklist will have you sorted!

 - Room scent spray or an aromatherapy oil diffuser: Candles aren’t allowed, so make sure your diffuser is electric!

 - Your favourite pillow: It’s amazing how much more comfortable a hospital bed can seem when it sort of smells like home.

 - Small picture frame with a picture of any absent family

-- Snacks: Hospitals aren’t known for their great food selection, so whether you want to nosh during labour or afterwards, best to come prepared.
-I loved sipping on coconut water throughout my labour.
+- Snacks: Hospitals aren’t known for their great food selection, so whether you want to nosh during labour or afterwards, or just sip on coconut water, best to come prepared.